 5. Installing needed applications

-Once you will have the user accounts and domains prepared for usage, you can proceed with installation of needed applications.
+Once you will have the user accounts and domains prepared for usage, you can proceed with the installation of needed applications.
 For this, head back to the Home screen and choose tab “Applications“.

 Same method again, when you should choose green “Install” button in the top right corner.

 On the main page of Applications, you will see a list of applications that are approved and provided by YunoHost.
 To install any of them, choose “Install” option at the bottom right corner of wanted application.
-To find your wanted application, search field is on top of the table for your convenience.
+To find your wanted application, the search field is on top of the table for your convenience.

 After choosing one or another Application, you will have to provide required information that are related to the specific choice.
-For example for WordPress installation you will have to fill in the following information with your label for wordpress, chosen domain, path and etc. To finish up, press “Install” at the bottom of the table.
+For example for WordPress installation, you will have to fill in the following information with your label for WordPress, chosen domain, path and etc. To finish up, press “Install” at the bottom of the table.

 After installation will be completed, the application will appear in the “Application” section list: